-17.65.150-140 Outdoor storage.
+17.65.150 140 Outdoor storage.

 The outdoor storage of materials shall not exceed sixteen (16) feet in height on a lot.
-Further, outdoor storage may not be higher than eight (8) feet if both; (1) the storage is within fifteen (15) feet from any property line of a lot containing residential activities and (2) the storage faces any windows of a residential facility.
+Further, outdoor storage may not be higher than eight (8) feet if both: (1) the storage is within fifteen (15) feet from any property line of a lot containing residential activities and (2) the storage faces any windows of a residential facility.
 Outdoor storage may also not be higher than eight (8) feet if it is within fifteen (15) feet from the front property line.
 The height of all outdoor storage shall also be restricted according to the Fire Code regulations.
 Sites with outdoor storage shall be screened in conformance to the "Design Guidelines for the HBX zones" as adopted by the City Council.
 (Ord.
 12772 § 1 (part), 2006)

-17.65.160-150 Special regulations for HBX Workwork/Live live Facilities.
+17.65.160-150 Special regulations for HBX Workwork/Live-live Facilities.

-- A. A Definition.
+A. A. Definition.
 An "HBX work/live unit" means a room or suite of rooms that are internally connected maintaining a common household that includes (1) cooking space and sanitary facilities that satisfy the provisions of other applicable codes and (2) adequate working space reserved for, and regularly used by, one or more persons residing therein.
 An HBX work/live unit accommodates both residential and nonresidential activities but emphasizes the accommodation of commercial activities.
-An HBX work/live unit meets all applicable regulations contained in this section. - B. The establishment of an HBX work/live unit is permitted in the HBX zones if it meets and is consistent with the regulations and definitions contained in this section. - C. Regulations in this section do not super-sede regulations contained in Section 17.102.190 relating to the conversion of buildings originally designed for commercial or industrial activities into joint living and working quarters. - D. Activity, parking, loading, open space, and unit size standards.
-The following table contains the activities allowed in an HBX work/live unit; the minimum size of an HBX work/live unit; and the parking, loading, and open space required for each HBX work/live unit:
+An HBX work/live unit meets all applicable regulations contained in this section.

+B. The establishment of an HBX work/live unit is permitted in the HBX zones if it meets and is consistent with the regulations and definitions contained in this section.

+C. Regulations in this section do not super-sede regulations contained in Section 17.102.190 relating to the conversion of buildings originally designed for commercial or industrial activities into joint living and working quarters.

+D. Activity, parking, loading, open space, and unit size standards.
+The following table contains the activities allowed in an HBX work/live unit; the minimum size of an HBX work/live unit; and the parking, loading. and open space required for each HBX work/live unit:

-Standard Requirement Notes Same permitted and conditionally permitted activities as described in Section 17.65.030 and any activity that would qualify as a home occupation in a residential facility (See Chapter 17.112) Required parking One parking space per unit plus one additional unassigned visitor or employee parking space per five HBX work/live units Required loading Square feet of facility Requirement 2 - Less than 25,000 square feet No berth required 25,00069,999 square feet One berth 70,000130,000 square feet Two berths Each additional 200,000 square feet One additional berth Required usable open space 75 square feet of usable open space per unit Minimum size of unit No individual unit shall be less than eigh square foot nt hundred (800) square feet of floor area 1,000 4
+Standard Requirement Notes Activities allowed in an HBX work/live unit Same permitted and conditionally permitted activities as described in Section 17.65.030 and any activity that would qualify as a home occupation in a residential facility (See Chapter 17.112) Required parking One parking space per unit plus one additional unassigned visitor or employee parking space per five HBX work/live units 1 Required loading Square feet of facility Requirement 2 Less than 25,000 square feet No berth required 25,00069,999 square feet One berth 70,000130,000 square feet Two berths Each additional 200,000 square feet One additional berth Required usable open space 75 square feet of usable open space per unit 32 Minimum size of unit No individual unit shall be less than eight hundred (800) square feet of floor area1,000 square feet 4 upon determination that such smaller dimensions are ample for the size and type of trucks or goods that will be foreseeably involved in the loading operations of the activity served.
+This regular design review requirement shall supersede the requirement for a conditional use permit stated in Section 17.116.220.